necst/GPU-POA/README.md

 ## 🧬 Overview

 This tool computes the optimal alignment score between a sequence and a genomic variation graph, represented in CSR format.
-It guarantees exact results by filling the full dynamic programming matrix.
-The implementation is optimized for NVIDIA GPUs and scales well across both short and long reads.
+Results are optimal.

 ---